rebeccapower/test/_pages/logo-design.md

 ## Voting

-Designs will be uploaded to this page after the contest has closed.
-A poll will be made available to vote for your favourite!
+A poll will be made available to vote for your favourite design!
+Stay tuned.